 - 3% Daily Value of Magnesium

-Although grapefruit is low in calories and packed with vitamins and minerals, consumption of grapefruit can be deadly when mixed with medications.
+Although grapefruit is low in calories and packed with vitamins and minerals, the consumption of grapefruit can be deadly when mixed with medications.
 Be careful and find out more about this unfortunate combination here.
 If you’re not affected by the medication warning, grapefruit is a great part of a wholesome diet.
 Try out a few recipes!

 Both citrus fruits have a lot to offer and with their sweet tang, it’s hard to choose between one and the other!
 Keep in mind that oranges do have a bit more vitamin C to spare but no reason to completely shun its fellow citrus fruits.
 There have been positive effects associated with ALL citrus fruits in studies relating to arthritis, asthma, Alzheimer’s, Parkinson’s, and diabetes thanks to citrus’ many carotenoids.
 As low-fat, nutrient-rich foods with a low glycemic index, citrus fruits should be at the top of everyone’s fresh snack favorites!